Raúl Cubas Grau: Presidency (1998–1999)

+Kidnapping and murder of daughter

-In October 2004, his daughter Cecilia Cubas was kidnapped by gunmen near her Asuncion apartment.
+In October 2004, his daughter Cecilia Cubas was kidnapped by gunmen near her Asunción apartment.
 Paraguayan security forces began an intense search for her, and Cubas paid a ransom of US$800,000.
 However, her body was found in the basement of a house outside Asunción in February 2005.
 She was 32 years old.
 Four men were arrested, including one with alleged ties to the Colombian rebel movement FARC.
 In July 2006, two suspects of the crime were granted refugee status in neighboring Bolivia.